Kingdom Capital Network

 Revenue

 Revenue grew by 15% in KCN’s second full year, driven primarily by individual donations.
-As we continue becoming more established, we aim to expand grant funding and program revenue, with a strategic goal of reducing reliance on individual donations by 2027.
+As we continue to become more established, we aim to expand grant funding and program revenue, with a strategic goal of reducing reliance on individual donations by 2027.

 Expenses